unifiedstreaming/fmp4-ingest/ingest_spec.md

 Live Media Source (e.g. live encoder) -> publishing point (media processing entity) -> Content Delivery Network -> End User/client

 The workflow architecture diagram is shown in Diagram 1.
 A live encoder or media source pushes media to a media processing entity that can be either passive (e.g. pass through) or active (e.g. altering or processing the media).
-The media processing entity provides functionalities for further delivery such as content stitching, encryption, packaging, manifest generation, transcoding, scalable delivery etc. The connection between a live media source and such a media processing entity or publishing point is still often based on proprietary protocols.
-This is often leading to interop issues in implementations as many specifications are incomplete or not based on the latest technologies and standards used in the industry (e.g. timed meta-data, emerging encoding standards like HEVC).
+The media processing entity provides functionalities for further delivery such as content stitching, encryption, packaging, manifest generation, transcoding, scalable delivery etc. Ingest of live media is still often based on proprietary protocols.
+This often leads to interop issues as implementations and specifications are often incomplete or not based on the latest technologies and standards used in the industry (e.g. timed meta-data, emerging encoding standards like HEVC).

-In practice, interop problems often arise related to the file format configuration, or related to encoder settings and the transmission protocol layer.
-Protocols on top of TCP/UDP/HTTP are often used to connect the live encoder/live media source to the media processing entity/publishing point and handle synchronization or connection failures.
-When multiple live encoders/live media sources serve as ingest it is important that different encoders adhere to the same protocol.
+In practice, interop problems relate to the file format or encoder settings or the transmission protocol.
+Protocols on top of TCP, UDP or HTTP are often used to connect the live encoder/media source to the processing entity.
+When multiple live encoders/media sources serve as ingest it is important that different encoders adhere to the same protocol.
 Other interop issues  occur when passing live meta-data from broadcast workflows into cloud media processing such as based on ID3 tags, SCTE-35 markers.
 This type of meta-data ingest will also be addressed in this specification.
+Further meta-data like timed text, captions, subtitles and images are important.

-This text aims at specification of interop between live encoders/media sources and streaming origins.
+This text aims at specification for the interop of live media ingest that includes both advanced media like HEVC and advanced meta-data such as ad-markers, timed/text captions and so on.

 ## Conformance Notation

-The key words "MUST," "MUST NOT," "REQUIRED," "SHALL," "SHALL NOT," "SHOULD," "SHOULD NOT," "RECOMMENDED," "MAY," and "OPTIONAL" in this document are to be interpreted as they are described in RFC 2119.
+The key words "MUST," "MUST NOT," "REQUIRED," "SHALL," "SHALL NOT," "SHOULD," "SHOULD NOT," "RECOMMENDED," "MAY," and "OPTIONAL" in this document are to be interpreted as they are described in RFC 2119 [17].

 ## Terminology